This is the course webpage for Introduction to Japanese Society (2025), Friday Period 3.

 Q&A

-On-demand materials & discussion time: Discuss in groups the types of household in this PDF file: IJS Week 07 Household types.
-This week’s other materials are here: Wk7.
+On-demand materials & discussion time: Discuss in groups the types of household in this PDF file: IJS2025 Week 07 B. This week’s other materials are here: Wk7.

 Q&A